abargum/whisper-danish/README.md

 Models were evaluated on the CoRal-v2 test split using WER and CER, and benchmarked against the untuned `whisper-tiny` baseline, `rasgaard/whisper-tiny.da` (the only other publicly available fine-tuned tiny model), and `hviske-v2` (the Danish SOTA, based on `whisper-large` at 1.55B parameters).

 The fine-tuned model scores **~41% WER / ~20% CER**, beating both the baseline (~104% WER) and the rasgaard model (~83% WER), while expectedly trailing the much larger hviske-v2 (~19% WER).
-A solid result for a 40M-parameter model.

 ![Evaluation results](images/eval.png)

 ## API

 The fine-tuned model is served via a FastAPI inference server.

 Start it with:

 ```bash
 cd whisper-api